 In the process, it has collected and conserved more than 40 million biological and geological objects spread over 11 locations in Germany.
 The anniversary exhibition presents a huge cross-section of this geobiodiversity research.

-We kickstarted a central database, in close collaboration with the curators and scenographers, to cope with the tasks involved in registering the data for all the exhibition objects, planning the display case, and compiling the digital content.
+We kickstarted a central database, in close collaboration with the curator and the scenographers from POINT.Architektur, to cope with the tasks involved in registering the data for all the exhibition objects, planning the display case, and compiling the digital content.

-This database collected all the relevant information about each exhibit and was available on mobile phones and the web.
+This database collected all the relevant information about each exhibit and was available on the web and on mobile devices.
 It included names, measurements, notes on mounting, names of lenders, as well as scientific information such as the distribution, habitat, and age of each item.
 The use of photos was very important; at first, simple photos of each exhibit were done with the mobile app, later these were replaced with professional photos.
 Administering all the required data using a central database allowed a very efficient exchange of information between the curators, scenographers, writers, scientists, and translators.

 Without MESO’s management system, I would never have been able to process this number of content items in a way that would be understandable.